rhnfzl/reddit-stash/README.md

 ## Project Status

-### Resolved Issues
-✅ The dropbox authentication now works correctly with refresh tokens
-✅ The script implements early exit strategy while fetching content for better efficiency
-✅ Added Docker support for local containerization
-✅ Added processing of the GDPR export data from Reddit

 ### Future Enhancements
 Have an idea for improving Reddit Stash?
 Feel free to suggest it in the issues or contribute a pull request!